Followers

 Resilient Leader

-As the war dragged on in New York, the British and their Indian allies were gradually pushed west.
-The British called on Molly Brant to help lead the thousands of starving refugees fleeing the Americans for the protection of Fort Niagara — the last bastion in the state.
-She proved an able leader, organizer, and spokesperson for the tribes.
-Her power and influence grew among the tribes and the British authorities.
+As the war continued in New York, the British and their Indian allies were gradually pushed westward.
+The British asked Molly Brant to help lead the thousands of starving refugees fleeing the Americans to the safety of Fort Niagara — the last stronghold in the area.
+She proved to be a capable leader, organizer, and spokesperson for the tribes.
+Her influence and power grew among both the tribes and the British authorities.

 Fort Niagra: last bastion of British